-The Committee on Climate Adaptation suggests the resources listed below to help guide you through urban canopy and its application to landscape architecture.
+The Urban Canopy Workgroup suggests the resources listed below to help guide you through urban canopy and its application to landscape architecture.
 For more information on events about this issue, visit our events calendar.

 Tree Canada is dedicated to planting and nurturing trees in rural and urban environments.